MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-preferences.md

 ### Using resource preferences with RSO

-TO have RSO consider resource preferences when automatically scheduling, add the **Meets Resource Preferences** constraint to the related Optimization Goal.
+For RSO to consider resource preferences when automatically scheduling, add the **Meets Resource Preferences** constraint to the related Optimization Goal.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/rso-constraints-meets-resource-preferences.png)